ApolloAuto/apollo/modules/tools/amodel/README.md

 ```

 #### Install
-You can deploy the model using the `install` command.
+You can deploy the model through the `install` command.
 ```shell
 # Install from local
 amodel install xxx.zip